 Physical distancing is not required between students in classrooms.
-However, a distance of 2 metres is required in certain cases: in gyms, between tables in eating areas and during certain activities such as singing lessons.
-In common areas, students should remain 1 metre apart, ideally.
+However, a distance of 2 metres is required in certain cases: in gyms and during certain activities such as singing lessons.
+In common areas, a 1-metre distance must be maintained between students whenever possible.

 Students must wear a procedural mask at all times, even while sitting in class or at the library, except during activities that require them to remove the mask (e.g. while eating, during classes that involve playing certain musical instruments, when engaging in physical activity, when doing theatre).
 Students may also remove their mask while singing, as long as they remain 2 metres apart from each other.

 Educational institutions must also have a backup plan, keep it up to date and be prepared to carry it out quickly should the health situation require it.

 Educational institutions must continue to enforce health measures on campus (disinfection and ventilation of spaces, installation of hand hygiene stations and contactless garbage bins, etc.).
 Institutions must also refer to the Gestion des cas et des contacts dans les établissements d’enseignement postsecondaire (available in French only) to establish procedures for dealing with cases in which individuals present symptoms or receive a positive test result.